 - Advising on the Community Infrastructure Levy

-- Lawful use certificates
+- Lawful development / use certificates (CLEUDs and CLOPUDs)

-- Affordable housing
+- Social housing

-- Planning appeals, including written representations, hearings and advocacy at public inquiries
+- Planning appeals and public inquiries

 - Local development framework representations

 - Harbour Revision, Empowerment and Closure Orders